celalaygar/main/project/wixtory-domain-track/privacy-policy.md

 ## 5. Data Security

 Since we do not collect personal data, there is no risk of your personal identity being compromised through our database.
-We use secure communication (HTTPS) between the App and our backend server to fetch game content (questions and answers).
+We use secure communication (HTTPS) between the App and our backend server to check domain availability in real-time.

 ---